phpbb/documentation/development/extensions/skeleton_extension.rst

 .. note::

-    The Skeleton Extension is based on the ACME Demo extension.
-As a result, some of its files may have working classes and methods already.
+    The Skeleton Extension is based on the Acme Demo extension.
+As a result, some of its files will have working classes and methods already.
 These are provided to make the skeleton both functional and educational.
-You will want to remove any ACME Demo code you do not need from the skeleton and replace it with your own custom code.
+You will want to remove any Acme Demo code you do not need from the skeleton and replace it with your own custom code.

 phpBB Web interface